Create a Deployment

 Use the Azure portal to find the NGINXaaS for Azure offer.

 Select Marketplace from the available options (or search for Marketplace).

-Search for NGINXaaS - An Azure Native ISV Service offer in the Marketplace.
+Search for NGINX as a Service – Azure Native ISV Service offer in the Marketplace.

 Select the offer to Subscribe.